 Technically a landlord is someone who owns and rents out property, whether this is apartments, houses, or commercial real estate.
 The job of a landlord is a little more complex than that description though.
 Landlords often find themselves with many roles and positions, everything from property management to the therapist.

 If you’re thinking about becoming a landlord you might want to have a quick read of these unconventional roles that a landlord is often called upon to play.

 Landlords are responsible for getting their property filled.
 What this means in practicality is either you outsource this responsibility – which can be expensive – or you do it yourself.
-Landlords often do everything from creating online listings, responding to prospective tenants, organising viewings, doing those viewings, screening tenants and arranging the move-in.
+Landlords often do everything from creating online listings, responding to prospective tenants, organizing viewings, doing those viewings, screening tenants, and arranging the move-in.